satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

     git log --oneline master.. | wc -l

-To view all the code that has been staged:
+To view all code that has been staged:

     git diff --staged

+To create a patch from uncommitted changes (a good way to back up your code!):

+    git diff > my_patch_name.patch

+To stash changes in your working directory (this is helpful if you want to do some rebasing but are getting conflicts)

+    git stash

+To pop the stashed code back into the working directory

+    git stash pop

+To force push (use this after rebases):

+    git push -f

 ## Links

 [Guidelines for how to format commit messages](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#committing-patches) (from the Bitcoin Core Developer Docs)

+# Changing commit history

-## Cleaning up your commit history
+## Completely redoing commit history

 ### Deep Dive
 Once you've finished a feature, you'll probably want to go back and clean up the commit history.
 One way to do this is and popping all your commits off so you can start fresh and rebuild the history one commit at a time.
 To do this you first need to count the number of commits your branch has (git log --oneline master.. | wc -l).
 Once you have that, you can run: